 Jenny began Sciensational Sssnakes!! as a business in 1994.
 Working with reptiles has been her life long dream and she is very privileged to work with such a fantastic team of people and animals everyday.

-Michelle is currently a student at the University of Guelph, in her third year of the Zoology program.
-Michelle joined the SciSnakes team for the summer in 2019, and has been a great asset to the work SciSnakes does.
+Michelle has graduated from University of Guelph, in the Zoology program.
+Michelle joined the SciSnakes team for the summer in 2019, and has been a great asset to the work SciSnakes does ever since.
 As an animal care giver, an educator and presenter, and also as an intern working on our volunteer animal care program she has improved SciSnakes with her presence.
 Thank you Michelle for your dedication and continued hard work, making SciSnakes a success and the animal collection one of the best cared for in Canada.

 Kitty Lin worked at Sciensational Sssnakes!! for the summer of 2018.
 She now works tirelessly with SciSnakes in a voluntary capacity.
 Kitty provides excellent care for the collection, performing fantastic presentations and outreach about our wonderful reptiles, and still somehow manages to fit in supervising our animal care volunteers and assist with the planning and running of the volunteer program.
 Kitty is an enthusiastic and much valued member of the SciSnakes team.
 Without her hard work and wonderful presence the 'Conservation through Education' mandate of SciSnakes would not be the success it is today.